alowishes/rtorrent-rutorrent/README.md

  - Incoming connections port: 49161
  - Downloads volume: /downloads
  - rtorrent scratch files (watch and .session will be created automatically): /downloads
- - ruTorrent ui config (config will be created automatically): /downloads/config
+ - ruTorrent ui config (config will be created automatically): /downloads/.rtorrent/config

 ----------
-ruTorrent UI configuration stored outside the container in /downloads/config to ease the container upgrades.
+ruTorrent UI configuration stored outside the container in /downloads/.rtorrent/config to ease the container upgrades.

 ----------
 Adding basic auth:

-Put .htpasswd into your /downloads volume root, the container will re-read .htpasswd each time it starts.
+Put .htpasswd into your /downloads/.rtorrent/ folder, the container will re-read .htpasswd each time it starts.
 To remote auth, simply remove .htpasswd and restart your container.

 Instructions on how to generate .htpasswd can be found here: [Nginx FAQ][1]

     $ printf "John:$(openssl passwd -crypt V3Ry)\n" >> .htpasswd # this example uses crypt encryption